 I remember all the things that brought my family and me to this moment.

-Buddy Valastro is the star of the hit TLC series Cake Boss and Next Great Baker and author of the New York Times bestsellers Cake Boss and Baking with theCake Boss, as well as Cooking Italian with the Cake Boss.
-He is owner of Carlo's Bake Shop in Hoboken and the Cake Boss factory in Jersey City, which supplies stores around the country.
-Buddy lives with his wife and four children in New Jersey.
+Buddy Valastro is the star of TLC’s hit series Cake Boss and Next Great Baker and Food Network’s Buddy vs. Duff, as well as the author of four cookbooks, including the New York Times bestsellers Cake Boss and Baking with theCake Boss.
+He is the owner of Carlo’s Bake Shop and lives with his wife and four children in New Jersey.